MrStahlfelge/gdx-backends/README.md

 ### 1.910.1

-Checkout branch master to use this version.
+Checkout branch master to use this version, or use the following dependencies for GWT:

+      implementation 'com.github.MrStahlfelge.gdx-backends:gdx-backend-gwt:master-SNAPSHOT'

 Own additions:
 * GWT: Fix for getPeriphalAvailable reporting accelerometer present on desktop.
 [Pending PR](https://github.com/libgdx/libgdx/pull/5758)